orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <div class="w-full">
     <h3 class="text-2xl font-semibold mb-3">1.
 Attack the Rim</h3>
     <p class="text-base leading-relaxed">
-      If the defender is trailing behind, the receiver should immediately attack the paint.
+      If the defender is trailing behind, the receiver should immediately attack the paint.<br />
       This forces the defense to collapse and opens passing lanes to the <strong>weak-side corner</strong> or <strong>ball-side wing</strong>.
       Encourage players to finish strong but stay ready to <em>kick out</em> if help arrives early.
     </p>
   </div>
 </div>

+---

 <!-- Option 2 -->
 <div class="grid grid-cols-1 md:grid-cols-2 gap-10 items-center my-10">